Tyler-Hostetler/BioSynthNexus/README.md

 ---
 ## Running, Installation, Packaging

-### Running the Program Directly from an Executable
+### Running the Program Directly from an Executable (no dependecies needed)
-Provided in the `dist` directory are pre-packaged executables that can be download for the user's operating system of choice.
+Provided in the `dist` directory are pre-packaged executables that can be run uding a simple double-click and moved to your preferred location..

 ### Manual Installation / Packaging

-An enviorment can be created with pipenv or conda using the provided Pipfile or requirements.txt
+An enviornment can be created with pipenv or conda using the provided Pipfile or requirements.txt.
+You must have pipenv or conda/miniconda/etc installed to utilize these options, which may require additional steps.

 #### Pipenv
 - Open terminal in directory containing the repository